wmeints/tasty-beans/README.md

   This script removes any docker images related to the demo solution.
 This script is beneficial if you find that you're not getting the right images deployed on your Kubernetes cluster.
+* `deploy-istio.ps1`
+  This script deploys Istio with the demo profile to provide a light-weight service mesh on top of Kubernetes.
 * `deploy-dapr.ps1`
   This script deploys the Dapr operator on your Kubernetes cluster without high-availability.